 DOSBox itself can be launched from Menu > Applications > Games > DOSBox Emulator.
 See our guide to using DOSBox for help on configuring the application and finding and installing games.

 6. Arduino IDE

-If you’re planning (or have already) to pair your Raspberry Pi up with an Arduino for some maker fun, you’ll need Arduino IDE (Integrated Development Environment).
-The IDE makes it simple to write and upload code to any Arduino connected via USB to your Raspberry Pi (some boards are wireless, however).
+Planning to pair your Raspberry Pi up with an Arduino for some maker fun?
+If so, you’ll need Arduino IDE (Integrated Development Environment).
+The IDE makes it simple to write and upload code to any Arduino connected to your Raspberry Pi.

-From here, you can check File > Examples for some useful example scripts for the Arduino, or extend its capabilities via new libraries.
+From here, you can check File > Examples for some useful example scripts for the Arduino.
+You can also extend its capabilities via new libraries.
 You’ll find information on these at www.arduino.cc/en/Reference/Libraries.
 Meanwhile, our detailed guide to Arduino will help you get started.

 Why might you need a BitTorrent client on your Raspberry Pi?
 Well, it depends how you’re using the computer.
-If you utilize it as a repository for your own data, then Deluge can be employed as a means for downloading data from your Pi from another location.
+If you utilize it as a repository for personal data, Deluge can download data from your Pi wherever you are.
 Full details on how to this can be found on the Deluge Wiki.

 You’ll find Deluge in Preferences > Add/Remove Software.
 If you want to use the torrent app in headless mode, connect via SSH and run:

 Once this is done, Deluge is ready to run.
 Pi desktop users can launch it in Menu > Internet.